ultraseedbox/USB-Docs/Pre-Sales and Support/Getting Help/Frequently Asked Questions (FAQ).md

 No, The only type of tracker we restrict is seeding to public ones.
 We ask you limit your public torrents to a ratio of 2.
 You can see how to do this on your respective clients here: [Deluge](https://docs.usbx.me/books/deluge/page/limiting-seeding-ratio-in-deluge), [ruTorrent](https://docs.usbx.me/books/rtorrentrutorrent/page/limiting-seeding-ratio-in-rutorrent) and [Transmission](https://docs.usbx.me/books/transmission/page/limit-seeding-ratio-in-transmission).

-The download is unthrottled, so you are free to download as much from public trackers as you wish.
+The download is not throttled, so you are free to download as much from public trackers as you wish.

 ##### Do you offer any trials?

-We do not offer any trials, however if the service is not up to your standards, we will give you a pro rated refund within  your first 7 days.
+We do not offer any trials, however if the service is not up to your standards, we will give you a prorated refund within the first 7 days.

 ##### Where are your servers located?